 The Crown & Kettle

-One of Ancoats’ original pubs, The Crown and Kettle has a stunning interior (Those windows!
-That ceiling!) worth checking out before you head back outside to its sizeable on-street beer garden.
-There are always tons of events on at this huge corner pub from local or national beer and spirits brands as well as pop ups from indie food heroes.
+One of Ancoats’ original pubs, The Crown and Kettle has a stunning interior (those windows, that ceiling) worth checking out before you head back outside to its sizeable on-street beer garden.
+There are always tons of events on at this huge corner pub from local or national beer and spirits brands, as well as food by Roti, the Indian/Scottish street food kitchen.

-Cutting Room Square (whose name recalls Manchester’s textile past) is the epicentre of Ancoats.
-This area formerly pockmarked with dilapidated mills and boarded up pubs has undergone a staggering transformation over the past seven or eight years.
-Now probably the biggest foodie hotspot in the city, all of the places around Cutting Room Square have terraces where you can sit and enjoy their food and drink when the weather’s fine.
+Cutting Room Square (whose name recalls Manchester’s textile-centric past) is the epicentre of Ancoats.
+This area formerly dotted with disused mills and boarded up pubs has undergone a staggering transformation over the past decade or so.
+All of the places around Cutting Room Square have terraces where you can sit and enjoy their food and drink when the weather’s fine.
 Be warned though, it can get very busy on high days and holidays.
 The choice is vast and includes Jimmy’s, Elnecot, Rudy’s, The Jane Eyre, The Edinburgh Castle and Lucky Ramen.

 Dukes 92

-In the battle of the trendy city centre neighbourhoods, the once hugely popular Castlefield often gets overlooked these days but it’s still a great shout for daytime bevvies in the sun.
+In the battle of the trendy city centre neighbourhoods, the once hugely popular Castlefield is perhaps perceived to have had its heyday, but it’s still a great shout for daytime bevvies in the sun.
 The biggie around these parts is canalside bar and restaurant Dukes 92.
 The people pleasing menu incorporates sarnies, burgers, pizzas and – the ultimate outdoor dining dish – hanging kebabs.
 But if it’s booze you’re after, the drinks offering is as massive as the outdoor seating area, and that’s one of the biggest beer gardens in the city.
-Pornstar Martinis are the most popular drink here.
+If it ain’t broke…

 El Gato Negro